tfeb/tfeb-lisp-hax/README.md

 A critical difference between stringtables and the reader is that the special character handlers in stringtables have *fallbacks*: these can be specified, but the default fallback is a function which simply returns the character, or the special character and the character.

 The stringtable reader can be glued into the normal reader on a macro character, and there is a function to do this.
-This originally used `#"..."` by default, but I decided that this was too likely to be used by other people, so the default is now `#/.../`.
+This uses `#"..."` by default, although it can use any other delimiter (for a while, it used `#/.../` as the default).
 Although the system is now rather general, there is also a function which sets up a default special handler to skip newlines and following whitespace.

 ### Examples
 Here's a tiny example, using the gluing functions to make `read` use stringtables and then to tell the default stringtable to use the newline skipper.